h-milz/wireless-gk/doc/Functionality.md

   * upon each interrupt, the last received UDP buffer will be unpacked and sent to the DAC via DMA.
   * Power: via USB-C for the ESP32 and via a separate LDO for the DAC, and by the guitar synth which provides the usual +/-7V for the op-amps via the GK cable.
 Care will be taken that all supply voltages will be as quiet as possible by using additional LDOs where needed.

+## WiFi Pairing

+When pressing and holding the WPS button, Sender and Receiver go to WPS mode.
+The Receiver is the WPS registrar, the Sender is the WPS enrollee.
+Our WPS process only supports PBC (Push Button Configuration), and WiFi encryption is tied to WPA3-SAE.

+WPS may not be the bleeding edge way of proliferating the WiFi SSID and password, but is Good Enough (TM).

+ * since we're using PBC, the known [weaknesses of WPS](https://en.wikipedia.org/wiki/Wi-Fi_Protected_Setup#Security) are ruled out.
+ * ESP-IDF supports also (any only!)
+WiFi EasyConnect with a QR code but the QR code is printed on the serial console, and the client then has to scan the QR code.
+A) it is cumbersome to use a PC with a serial console just for pairing, and B) integrating a camera into the client just for pairing seems farfetched.
+ * SmartConfig requires a third party Android (or iOS?) app (of which I can't know how well security is implemented, and I do not want to rely on third party tools) and again: the QR code.
+ * Using a separate channel like Bluetooth or ESP-NOW requires writing own (security relevant) code, and getting that to securely work can be a nightmare.
+Both ways also require pairing using a password first, which means it's a classical chicken-and-egg thing.